admiller125/MechaCar_Statistical_Analysis/README.md

 ![](Resources/totalt.PNG)

 In the results of this t-test, the null hypothesis is that the true mean is equal to 1500 PSI.
-This has failed to be rejected on a 95% confidence interval.
+This has failed to be rejected on a 95% confidence interval as the p-value is 0.06 which is greater than 0.05.

 T-test Lot 1 Summary Results: